clue/reactphp-zlib/README.md

 ## License

-MIT
+This project is released under the permissive [MIT license](LICENSE).

+> Did you know that I offer custom development services and issuing invoices for sponsorships of releases and for contributions?
+Contact me (@clue) for details.

 ## More

 * If you want to learn more about processing streams of data, refer to the documentation of the underlying [react/stream](https://github.com/reactphp/stream) component
-* If you want to process compressed tarballs (`.tar.gz` and `.tgz` file extension), you may want to use [clue/tar-react](https://github.com/clue/php-tar-react) on the decompressed stream.
+* If you want to process compressed tarballs (`.tar.gz` and `.tgz` file extension), you may want to use [clue/reactphp-tar](https://github.com/clue/reactphp-tar) on the decompressed stream.